jaydio/routeros-scripts/backup/README.md

 ```
 server ~$ test -d .ssh || mkdir .ssh && chmod 0700 .ssh
-server ~$ ssh-keygen -t DSA -b 1024 -C "rosbackup" -f .ssh/id_dsa_rosbackup
+server ~$ ssh-keygen -t RSA -b 4096 -C "rosbackup" -f .ssh/id_rsa_rosbackup
-Generating public/private DSA key pair.
+Generating public/private RSA key pair.
 Enter passphrase (empty for no passphrase): <PRESS ENTER>
 Enter same passphrase again: <PRESS ENTER>
-Your identification has been saved in .ssh/id_dsa_rosbackup.
+Your identification has been saved in .ssh/id_rsa_rosbackup.
-Your public key has been saved in .ssh/id_dsa_rosbackup.pub.
+Your public key has been saved in .ssh/id_rsa_rosbackup.pub.
 ```
 When being prompted for a passphrase hit return to use an empty passphrase.
 This way the private key can be used by the backup script without the need for entering a passphrase or using an ssh agent.